 Is there an additional charge to take down the existing gutters?

 How soon after we choose your company can you install?

-There are times when we can install projects within a few days from the sale, and other times where we are booked up three weeks in advance.
-If your project requires us to meet a specific deadline, please communicate that to us when we give you the estimate and we can accommodate.
+There are times when we can install projects within a few days from the sale, but there can be times where we are booking out three weeks in advance.
+If your project requires us to meet a specific deadline, please communicate that to us when we give you the estimate so we can accommodate your needs.